mattnwells/bike-share-analysis-google-cert/cyclistic-capstone.md

 The raw data contained duplicates, null values, and invalid values that were cleaned.
-The raw data also contains unneeded data such as ride IDs, station IDs, and latitude and longitude coordinates (latitude and longitude patters would be interesting to explore in a future project).
+The raw data also contains unneeded data such as ride IDs, station IDs, and latitude and longitude coordinates (latitude and longitude patterns would be interesting to explore in a future project).

 These issues are addressed by the code below.